Mute/unmute from taskbar

 If you'd like to see if your current PC meets the minimum requirements, download and run the PC Health Check app.

 Yes!
 Windows 10 continues to be a great version of Windows.
-We have committed to supporting Windows 10 through October 14, 2025.
+We have committed to supporting Windows 10 until 14 October 2025.

 Upgrades to Windows 11 will begin to roll out late in 2021 and continue into 2022.
 During this time, we will be doing some behind-the-scenes testing and validating for your specific PC.
 Windows Update will provide an indication if and when your PC is eligible.
 You can check by going to Settings/Windows Update.